locationtech-labs/geopyspark/docs/guides/rdd.rst

 The final way to create ``TiledRasterRDD`` is by calculating the Euclidean of a Shapely geometry. :meth:`~geopyspark.geotrellis.rdd.TiledRasterRDd.euclidean_distance` is the class method which does this.
-While you can use any geometry to perform Euclidean distance, it is reccomended **not** to use Polygons if they cover many cells of the resulting raster.
+While you can use any geometry to perform Euclidean distance, it is recommended **not** to use Polygons if they cover many cells of the resulting raster.
 As this can impact performance in a negative way.